-Understanding Empathy (Bearing One Another’s Burdens)Family journey .
-Katie
+Understanding Empathy (Bearing One Another’s Burdens)Family .
+Katie's Ramblings

 When I was a little girl, around the age of ten.
 I heard a preacher speak on prayer and carrying one another’s burdens.
 He was very passionate and I remember going home and asking God to let me carry others burdens.
 I had a friend whose mother had cancer, and was constantly in pain.
 I remember telling God that I would be willing to take the pain from her even if it was only for a day, if it would give her just a little relief.
 I am not sure why or how I became so aware of this desire to carry others pain and sorrow.
 But, I think there is a good chance that it is a genetic gifting.
 I believe strongly that we are genetically predisposed to certain gifts.
 I do also strongly believe that Yehovah God gives us extra-ordinary gifting’s at times for a season in life.
 But as far back as I can remember I have had a desire to relieve others pain, to have a true understanding of what they are going through, and a compassion to go through it with them.

 This is not of my own desire, but I can only say it is truly a gift from God.
 Sometimes empathy is a feeling (emotion) that is picked up by the people around us.
 Sometimes empathy is actual physical pain or ailments we feel for others.
 As a child, I didn’t truly understand why I felt sick all the time, and often doctors would tell my mom it was all in my head.
 But, she knew it was more than that.

 When I began having children, I recognized in some of my children the gift of empathy.
 They would go to group activities with other children, sports, family reunions, church, etc. and come home a mess.
 They didn’t often even know why they felt so out of sorts.
 They were feeling the feelings of the people around them, and not understanding how to respond to those feelings.